Deciding which are the best cities to visit in France is not an easy task. This country is packed with incredibly interesting places to visit.

 When to visit France

 If you ask me, any time is a good time to visit France!
-Some cities such as Nice and Marseille are perfect in the spring and summer months, when you can enjoy the coast.
+Nice and Marseille are among the best cities to visit in France in the spring and summer months, when you can enjoy the coast.
 Others, like Bordeaux, are perfect in the late summer and in the very early autumn, during or right after the harvest, or in the spring, when the vineyards are at their greenest.
 Paris is the ultimate romantic destination in the fall.

 How to get to the best cities to visit in France